mtimjones/7drl_2023_ideas/BorgRL.md

 | 9 | 112 |
 | 10 | 140 |

-## Resources
+## Economy
 The currency of the game are 'resources' which are mined from planets, scavenged from enemy wrecks. or salvaged from recycled drones.
 These resources are used to heal drones (in the Borg), assimilate (hack) enemy drones, jump through the gate, or upgrade capabilities at academies.

 ## Implants
 Implants can be randomly found in enemy wrecks.
 These increase the player stats (attack, armor, mining, scavenging).
-These should be rare (one every two or three levels).
+These should be rare (one every two or three levels), but should encourage exploration and combat.

 ## Map Layout
 The map is laid out in FTL style where the player starts off on the left side and must reach the exit on the right side.
 The map viewport is 64x25.
-The entire sector map is 3 viewports deep (75) by 9 viewports wide (9*64).
+The entire sector map is 3 viewports deep (75) by 9 viewports wide (9x64).
 The entire sector is loaded with gas clouds and then each viewport is loaded with entities (planets, wrecks, enemies).
 No entities will exist in the first player viewport (middle row, first column).
 THe last middle viewport will also have nothing but the exit gate.

 ## Prototype Plan
 - [X] Experiment with drone attribute balancing (monte carlo simulation). mc_combat.*